 Other complications include:

-Laboratory tests for protein, iron, and electrolytes may be needed to determine if there is liver disease in addition to the alcohol problem.
-Women who drink heavily are at high risk of osteoporosis and need to take calcium supplements.
+, iron, and electrolytes may be needed to determine if there is liver disease in addition to the alcohol problem.
+Women who drink heavily are at high risk of and need to take calcium supplements.

 Stimulant use (such as crack, cocaine, and methamphetamine) reduces appetite, and leads to weight loss and poor nutrition.
 Abusers of these drugs may stay up for days at a time.
 They may be dehydrated and have electrolyte imbalances during these episodes.
 Returning to a normal diet can be hard if a person has lost a lot of weight.

 Memory problems, which may be permanent, are a complication of long-term stimulant use.

 Marijuana can increase appetite.
 Some long-term users may be overweight and need to cut back on fat, sugar, and total calories.

 Nutrition and psychological aspects of substance abuse

 When people feel better, they are less likely to start using alcohol and drugs again.
 Because balanced nutrition helps improve mood and health, it is important to encourage a healthy diet in people recovering from alcohol and other drug problems.

 However, people who have just given up an important source of pleasure may not be ready to make other drastic lifestyle changes.
 It is more important that people avoid returning to substance abuse than that they stick to a strict diet.